 Any person may attend library programs held at the Chillicothe Public Library District regardless of cardholder status or home library.
 Prizes for certain programs may be limited to Chillicothe Library cardholders when specified.

 The Chillicothe Public Library District provides Internet access via an open WiFi connection for personal devices and via library computers designated for public Internet use.
 Access to the Library’s Internet connection is subject to the Equipment and Computer Use Policy.

 Fax: 25 cents per page.
 International faxing available at a rate set by the international calling rates.

-Photocopy and Printing: 10 cents per page for black and white printing, 50 cents per page for color printing (if available).
+Photocopy and Printing: 10 cents per page for standard B&W printing, 50 cents per page for color printing.